Scan & Print Workflow

 - Select a shipping profile that has "Scan + Print" mode

-- Generate labels for a batch of orders using the USPS/UPS/FedEx/DHL button as usual, notice that no shipping label will print out
+- Generate labels for a batch of orders using USPS/UPS/FedEx/DHL ship methods, click Ship as usual.
+Notice that no shipping label will print out

 - Next, generate the pick list and go pick your item from the warehouse into a tray